vinefluent/E-commerce-Sales-Dashboard/README.md

 # E-Commerce Sales Dashboard 📊

-This is an interactive Excel dashboard that visualizes sales data across multiple dimensions including:
+This is an interactive Excel dashboard that visualizes sales data across multiple dimensions, including:

 - Sales Representative Performance
 - Brand and Industry Sales